 There are two locations of The Backspace, one downtown, and the other on West Anderson Lane, and both serve wood-fired Neapolitan pizzas, panini, salads, beer, and wine.
 The West Anderson location also serves pasta and cocktails.

-Southside Flying Pizza knows the key to our hearts, because they’re offering garlic knots with every order, and that’s as close to true love as we’ve felt in a while.
-The full menu of hand-tossed pizzas, salads, calzones, and appetizers is available at all four locations in addition to beer and wine.
+The full menu of hand-tossed pizzas, salads, calzones, and appetizers is available at all four locations of Southside Flying Pizza, in addition to beer and wine.
+They also make some really excellent garlic knots, but you probably didn’t need our recommendation to throw a few orders into your cart.
 If you happen to be near the Manchaca location, they’ve got the full bar available for takeout as well.

 The Meteor is still serving Roman-style pizza (you can order a half or a whole pizza), alongside an entire menu of salads, bowls, and pastries.
 There’s also coffee, beer, and 40% off wine.
 You can order online for pickup or free delivery.

 All three of the Austin-area Pinthouse Pizzas are open with takeout and delivery.
 On the beer front, they’re selling crowlers, four-packs, pony kegs, and full-size kegs.